 Parents can help their child have good attendance at school by making sure they arrive on time, take holidays when schools are closed, making sure that medical appointments are made, where possible, outside school hours.

-If a parent is concerned about their child’s education then they should talk to the child’s teacher or headteacher.
+If a parent is concerned about their child’s education then they should talk to the school as soon as possible.

 Further information